 This clause describes the details of case B as mentioned in clause 6.X.2.1.

-For this case, instead of AF being notified about the serving AF, AF is implicitly subscribed to UPF event exposure when the particular header/tag is detected in UE’s application traffic.
+For this case, instead of AF being notified about the serving UPF, AF is implicitly subscribed to UPF event exposure when the particular header/tag is detected in UE’s application traffic.

 AF may include the relevant information (e.g. Event ID, notification target etc.) as the payload contents of the packet, or particular header/tag may implicitly map to particular info (e.g. Header X = 01 maps to Subscribe, Header X = 02 maps to Unsubscribe) based on SLA between AF and operator.

-In case the AF request for Event subscription needs to be authorized, UPF may contact the NEF which can perform authorization of AF request.
+In case the AF request for Event subscription needs to be authorized, AF may further include Authenticate token in the packet contents and UPF may contact the NEF which can perform authorization of AF request.

-NOTE: AF may have obtained an authorization token beforehand from the NEF and included it in the contents of packet.
-In case AF is internal this task may be done by NRF as done when a general consumer NF subscribes for event exposure services.
+NOTE: It is assumed that AF have obtained an authorization token beforehand from the NEF and included it in the contents of packet.
+In case AF is internal, this task may be done by NRF as done when a general consumer NF subscribes for event exposure services.

 In case the authorization of relevant Event needs to be coordinated by other NFs (e.g. PCF), that NF may just be notified about the header/tag detection and subscribe to the UPF on behalf of the AF.